mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 the use of pressured or powered suits to support the human frame.
 Travellers on high-gravity worlds suffer DM-1 to all skill checks until they acclimatise, a process that takes 1D weeks.
 Travellers with the Athletics
 (strength) skill acclimatise within 1D days.

-**Low Gravity:** Environments that have a gravity of 0.7 G or less (typically worlds of Size 6 or smaller) are classed as being Low Gravity.
+Low Gravity: #TODO Environments that have a gravity of 0.7 G or less (typically worlds of Size 6 or smaller) are classed as being Low Gravity.
 Humans tend to find life on low-gravity worlds to be initially pleasant but regular exercise regimes and medicinal supplements are required to prevent bone and muscle degradation.
 Those who spent too long on low-gravity worlds cannot tolerate higher gravities.
 Travellers on low-gravity worlds suffer DM-1 to all physical skill checks until they acclimatise, a process which takes 1D weeks.
 Travellers with the Athletics (dexterity) skill acclimatise within 1D days.

-**Zero Gravity:** A Traveller in a zero gravity situation suffers all the effects of Low Gravity (the world Size is assumed to be 0).
+Zero Gravity: #TODO A Traveller in a zero gravity situation suffers all the effects of Low Gravity (the world Size is assumed to be 0).
 In addition, they must be careful to watch for things that can affect their momentum – most notably, firing weapons that have recoil.

 Every time the Traveller uses a close combat weapon or any ranged weapon that does not have the Zero-G trait, they must make an Average (8+) Athletics
 (dexterity) check or not only automatically miss their target but start to spin helplessly out of control.